Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Conclusion

 \section{Conclusion}

 An off-policy Q-learning algorithm was proposed, analyzed and compared with existing data-based control methods.
 The main advantage of the proposed algorithm is the reduction in computational complexity when compared, in particular, with the control-design methods based on the solutions of linear matrix inequalities.
 We addressed the main disadvantage of our method, namely the need of an initial stabilizing controller, by using an existing data-based deadbeat control design that does not use LMIs.
-Our algorithm was finally shown to be robust against small disturbances in the measured data.

-The Q-learning algorithm, however, requires collecting more data from a persistently exciting input than the LMI methods.
-In any case, the proposed algorithm is an attractive alternative for practical applications of data-based LQR control.
+Our algorithm was also shown to be robust against small disturbances in the measured data.
+These characteristics make the proposed algorithm an attractive alternative for practical applications of data-based LQR control.